Achyut-sudo/FrontalLobe/README.md

 and validation named 'NueralNetwork' and 'confusionMatrix' respectively.
 It also include three other suppport classes namely 'NueronLayer', 'rolledVector' and its subclass 'skeletonRolledVector' for smooth and fast working of the 'NueralNetwork' class.

-This library also contains a special feature of real time display of change in activation values of the component nuerons in the Nueral Network object while training, so that the user can understand the source of any numerical errors and also because it looks cool!
+This is library also contains a special feature of real time display of change in activation values of the component nuerons in the Nueral Network object while training, so that the user can understand the source of any numerical errors and also because it looks cool!

 ![](https://github.com/Achyut-sudo/FrontalLobe/blob/main/nn.gif)